Middle school (grades 6-8) · Douglasville, GA

 What is the racial and ethnic makeup of Yeager Middle School?

-The largest demographic group at Yeager Middle School is African American at 50.5%.
-The school serves a diverse student body in Douglasville, GA.
+The largest demographic group at Yeager Middle School is African American at 50.5% of enrollment, in Douglasville, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 64.9/100.

 What is the Resource Investment Index for Yeager Middle School?

-Yeager Middle School has a Resource Investment Index of 36/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Yeager Middle School has a Resource Investment Index of 36/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page